russell-parrott/reet/README.md

 ---

-## How to Obtain a Commercial Licence
+## How to obtain a Commercial Licence

 Institutions wishing to apply REET, GEM-60, REM-60 or VEM-60 within compliance frameworks, governance policies, training, client deliverables or regulatory submissions must obtain formal authorisation from the author.